Milton Latham: Post governorship

 Latham traveled to Washington, D.C. to take his U.S. Senate seat later that year.
 Serving for the next three years as a Democrat, he ran for reelection once Broderick's original term expired in 1863.
 However, political support in California had turned away from the Democrats in favor of Unionist Republicans, who now controlled the State Legislature.
 Latham was succeeded by Unionist John Conness, a former Anti-Lecompton Democrat.

 Following the end of his term, Latham traveled to Europe, joining the London and San Francisco Bank Ltd (now MUFG Union Bank), where he became the bank's San Francisco chief.
 Throughout the late 1860s and into the 1870s, Latham helped finance the California Pacific and the North Pacific Coast Railroad, earning recognition as one of California's rail barons.

-In 1872, Latham bought and began renovating a 50-room Menlo Park mansion, Thurlow Lodge, as a gift to his bride, only for the estate to burn down before completion.
+In 1872, Latham bought and began renovating a 50-room Menlo Park mansion, Thurlow Lodge, as a gift to his second bride, Mary McMullin Latham, only for the estate to burn down before completion.
 Nevertheless, it was entirely rebuilt in 1873.
 In 1874, Latham commissioned Carleton Watkins to photograph the huge estate and produce two presentation albums of mammoth plate prints.